jozefg/drafts/what-are-dep-types.markdown

 where `B` is some expression that may refer to the free variable `x`.
 Now the typing rule for function types becomes

-    Γ ⊢ x : A, Γ ⊢ f : Π (x : A) B
+    Γ ⊢ a : A, Γ ⊢ f : Π (x : A) B
     ———————————————————————————————–
-         Γ ⊢ f x : B x
+         Γ ⊢ f a : [a/x]B

-Notice the symmetry here, `B` is applied to the argument just like the actual function value!
+Notice the symmetry here, `B` is "applied" to the argument just like the actual function value!

 Coming from Haskell, this seems kinda useless.
 After all, what could